 When microbes inside the digestive tract don’t get the natural fiber that they rely on for food, they start to eat their host from within.
-The findings from the FNR-funded Luxembourg Institute of Health study have just been published in the prestigious scientific journal ‘Cell’.
+The findings from the FNR-funded Luxembourg Institute of Health study were published in the scientific journal ‘Cell’.

 The study, led by Dr Mahesh Desai, Head of the Ecoimmunology and Microbiome research group at the Department of Infection and Immunity of the Luxembourg Institute of Health (LIH), and Dr. Eric Martens, Associate Professor at the University of Michigan Medical School, USA, open new perspectives for treating intestinal disorders using dietary therapeutics.